 It’s a big step and I want you to be well prepared.
 This means taking some time to understand who you are, what’s important to you and coming up with ideas before making a choice.
 I can then help you make your dream a reality.

-I offer an online course and a structured approach for us to work together
+I offer an online course and a structured approach for us to work together.

-I have an effective 4 module guided course and you can read more here.
+A cost-effective way to learn more about creating your own business is this 4 module guided course and you can read more here.

 Most want a structured approach and this is a typical way for us to work together.